Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 For 10% off Tempdrop use the code TDBETTER10

 Tempdrop is a wearable basal body thermometer that accurately calculates your basal body temperature (BBT), while filtering out waking times and other variables.
 BBT is tracked and charted daily throughout the cycle.
 By tracking BBT you can identify once ovulation has occurred.

 Click here to learn more about basal body temperature.

 You wear the Tempdrop on your arm while sleeping.
-The Tempdrop sensor is encased in a plastic frame and attached to an armband.
-It looks like this:
+The Tempdrop sensor sits in the armband and it looks like this: